chiragatal/cook_eat/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped build and improve Cook & Eat!
+- Thanks to all contributors who have helped build and improve Cook-Eat!

 ## Learn More